stgl/poly3d/README.md

 Thomas, A. L., 1993, Poly3D: A three-dimensional, polygonal element, displacement discontinuity boundary element computer program with applications to fractures, faults, and cavities in the Earth's crust (Doctoral dissertation, Stanford University).

+To see a recent example of poly3d in action, take a look at [this 2014 paper by Fattaruso, Cooke, and Dorsey](http://dx.doi.org/10.1130/GES01050.1) on uplift produced by tectonic activity in the Coachella area.

+Additional references to come.

 Questions?
 Comments?
 Complaints?

 Robert Sare rmsare@stanford.edu

 [STGL]()